 Until recently, only a handful of business and luxury travel credit cards carried the chip you’ll need for universal acceptance in Europe and a few other parts of the world.
 Citi ThankYou Preferred Card – Low Intro APRs includes an EMV chip by default.
 However, Citi still charges this account’s customers a 3 percent foreign transaction fee.
 That’s a high enough fee to make you consider Chase’s British Airways Signature Visa or Citi’s own ThankYou Premier Card, neither of which add the surcharge.
 You might also consider carrying any of Capital One’s surcharge-free cards, breaking out the Citi ThankYou Preferred Card – Low Intro APRs card as a backup when your cashier will only process chip-and-PIN.

 Summary: A strong start, but not the go-to rewards card in Citi’s lineup.

 The Citi ThankYou Preferred Card – Low Intro APRs card will do just fine if your credit score doesn’t yet qualify you for an account with better perks.
-If you’re a college student or a recent graduate, you might get a better deal with the Citi Forward for College Students.
-That card also uses the ThankYou Rewards system, but offers five times the points on restaurant and entertainment purchases.
-But, with no annual fee, solid cardholder benefits, and a middle-of-the-road annual percentage rate, the Citi ThankYou Preferred Card – Low Intro APRs offers a step up from a no-frills card if you really want to build a relationship with Citi.
+And, with no annual fee, solid cardholder benefits, and a middle-of-the-road annual percentage rate, the Citi ThankYou Preferred Card – Low Intro APRs offers a step up from a no-frills card if you really want to build a relationship with Citi.